dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s fri 1p @z
-and note that supplying 'float' as the timezone will do the trick
+and note that supplying 'float' as the timezone does the trick.

         start
         Fri Dec 20 2019 1:00pm